Early Beta

 No. deskbird Dock only detects whether a user's device is connected to a network or monitor that an admin has linked to a specific office or desk.
 It does not track GPS or physical location.

-Yes, when a user plugs into a recognized monitor.
+Yes, when a user plugs into a recognized monitor while connected to a recognized office network.
 If no desk booking exists for that day, Dock creates one for the mapped desk and checks the user in.
 When a user only connects to a recognized office network, Dock checks them into their existing desk and parking bookings but does not create new ones — users can still create those in the deskbird web or mobile app.

-As long as each office network and monitor is configured under Admin > Presence detection, Dock automatically detects the correct office and desk based on the network or monitor the user is connected to.
+As long as each office network and monitor is configured under Admin > Workplace Intelligence > Presence detection, Dock automatically detects the correct office and desk based on the network or monitor the user is connected to.
+Each office must have at least one unique network value so they can be told apart.

 On macOS, users can remove deskbird Dock by moving it from the Applications folder to Trash.
 On Windows, uninstall it via Settings > Apps > Installed apps.
 For issues, reach out to dock@deskbird.com.